mayur0977/mayur0977/README.md

 - 👋 Hi, I’m @mayur0977
-- 👀 I’m interested in Front-end development (Angular and ReactJs)
+- 👀 I’m interested in Front-end development (Angular and ReactJs) and also Backend development (NodeJS)
-- 🌱 5+ years of Experience in Angular 7+, ReactJS with Typescript, Redux, JSON, RestAPI integration with authentication and authorization flow, NodeJS, and MongoDB.
+- 🌱 6+ years of Experience in Angular 7+, ReactJS with Typescript, Redux, JSON, RestAPI integration with authentication and authorization flow, NodeJS, and MongoDB.

 - 📫 How to reach me ...
 - mayurpatel98765@gmail.com